Sioux Falls Thrive is capitalizing on one of our community’s biggest assets ― its people — including community stakeholder Anny Libengood.

 Take Thrive’s Housing Action Team, which works to untangle the “plate of spaghetti” that depicts a confusing array of local agencies that help families in need find safe, affordable housing.
 That team includes property owners and managers, city and federal housing personnel, community stakeholders, non-profit and faith-based staff who serve families in need, a public school administrator, and a representative from 211 Helpline, an outstanding community information asset.

-One of the right people on the housing team is Anny Libengood, who works for Minnehaha County Human Services and is our community’s first Housing System Navigator.
+One of the right people on the housing team is Anny Libengood, who formerly worked for Minnehaha County Human Services as our community’s first Housing System Navigator.
 Thrive works because it’s a place to “push things forward,” she says.